-- Paragraph 1 shall apply to any subsequent transaction once a total amount of EUR 5,000 has been reached within a calendar year.
-The threshold of EUR 5,000 shall be computed by summing up without netting all transactions mentioned in paragraph 1. - 6a.
-A competent authority may decide to increase the threshold set in paragraph 6 to EUR 20000 and shall inform ESMA of its decision and the justification of its decision with specific reference to market conditions, to adopt the higher threshold prior to its application.
-ESMA shall publish on its website the list of thresholds that apply in accordance with this article. - 7.
-This Article shall apply to persons discharging managerial responsibilities within emission allowance market participants not exempted pursuant to the second subparagraph of paragraph 2 of Article 12 as well as to persons closely associated with them in so far as their transactions involve emission allowances, derivatives thereof or auctioned products based thereon.
+3. Paragraph 1 shall apply to any subsequent transaction once a total amount of EUR 5,000 has been reached within a calendar year.
+The threshold of EUR 5,000 shall be calculated by adding without netting all transactions mentioned in paragraph 1.
+3a.
+A competent authority may decide to increase the threshold set in paragraph 3 to EUR 20,000 and shall inform ESMA of its decision and the justification of its decision with specific reference to market conditions, to adopt the higher threshold prior to its application.
+ESMA shall publish on its website the list of thresholds that apply in accordance with this article and the justifications provided by competent authorities for such thresholds.4.
+This Article shall also apply to persons discharging managerial responsibilities within emission allowance market participants, not exempted pursuant to the second subparagraph of Article 12(2), as well as persons closely associated with them in so far as their transactions involve emission allowances, derivatives thereof or auctioned products based thereon.